 Install a library ladder

 Rolling library ladders are no longer strictly for rooms of books.
-If you have a home with high shelves, especially in the kitchen, a rolling ladder can be a great aesthetic and functional addition.
+If you have a home with high shelves, especially in a kitchen with hard-to-reach upper cabinets, a rolling ladder can be a great aesthetic and functional addition.
 Take advantage of a lofted space with a ladder, and use it for storage or another access point to a room.
 Rolling ladders can be set up with curved railing so that it can function throughout an entire room.
-From tall, walk-in closets to high shelves in the kitchen, rolling library ladders can be useful just about anywhere.
+From tall, walk-in closets to high-hanging kitchen shelves, rolling library ladders can be useful just about anywhere.

 Update decorative hardware in kitchen and bath

 Changing hardware is a great way to make a room look fresh.
-Crystal knobs will reflect the light in the kitchen.
-Antique bronze drawer pulls give a bit of a different look, and enhance the rustic appearance, especially if your cabinets are worn down.
+Crystal knobs on your kitchen cabinets will reflect the light in the kitchen.
+Antique bronze drawer pulls enhance the appearance of rustic or farmhouse cabinets.
 The bathroom and the kitchen are the two main rooms to update with new hardware given the cabinet doors and drawers.
 This can tie in with the next item below as well, if you have the time and money to update the cabinets or vanity further.

-Depending on your budget, updating your kitchen through the cabinetry is a great way to do it.
+Updating your kitchen with new ready-to-assemble cabinets is a fun New Year’s goal.
+CS Hardware offers many RTA kitchen cabinet lines to choose from, from standard base and wall cabinets to specialty tall pantry cabinets and lazy Susans.
+If you are looking for an easier, inexpensive kitchen makeover, painting the cabinets is a weekend DIY project that will transform the space.
 Pick out a new color or stain, and it’ll only take a few days to paint the cabinets, including preparation.
 The prep work for the cabinets will take the most time, including cleaning and taking apart the pieces to paint.
 Another choice is to reface the cabinet doors with new veneer panels.
 Cooking and heavy use can wear out cabinets, and choosing veneer panels to reface the cabinet doors cleans it up without too much cost or labor time.